Ethylene oxide: Other preparative methods

 and decomposition of ethylene carbonate at 200–210 C in the presence of hexachloroethane:

 Industrial synthesis

 History

 Commercial production of ethylene oxide dates back to 1914 when BASF built the first factory which used the chlorohydrin process (reaction of ethylene chlorohydrin with calcium hydroxide).
 The chlorohydrin process was unattractive for several reasons, including low efficiency and loss of valuable chlorine into calcium chloride.
 More efficient direct oxidation of ethylene by air was invented by Lefort in 1931 and in 1937 Union Carbide opened the first plant using this process.
 It was further improved in 1958 by Shell Oil Co. by replacing air with oxygen and using elevated temperature of 200–300 C and pressure (1–3 MPa).
-This more efficient routine accounted for about half of ethylene oxide production in the 1950s in the US, and after 1975 it completely replaced the previous methods.
+This more efficient route accounted for about half of ethylene oxide production in the 1950s in the US, and after 1975 it completely replaced the previous methods.

 The production of ethylene oxide accounts for approximately 11% of worldwide ethylene demand.